Impact Care and Compassion (ICC) is based in the northern suburbs of Brisbane and has been operating for over 10 years.

-The new meal share programme which would supply families with prepared meals at times of crisis and hardship would potentially support 50 families in the northern suburbs of Brisbane per week.
+The new meal share programme, which would supply families with prepared meals at times of crisis and hardship, would potentially support 50 families in the northern suburbs of Brisbane per week.

-Emergency food relief provides much needed parcels for many families, elderly, single parent families and those escaping domestic and family violence in our local community.
+Emergency food relief provides much needed parcels for many families, elderly, single parent families and those escaping domestic and family violence in the local community.
 With the purchase of a freezer, ICC would be able to extend their meals share programme by being able to stock specially prepared frozen meals from Foodbank Australia, kept safely under Food Act 2006 guidelines.